Travel resources: the best travel tips and tricks

 2. Research.
 First of all, check if your chosen destination has any visa or vaccination requirements.
 Then put together an itinerary draft, just a quick list of the places you’d like to visit within the place you chose.
 While at it, see if there’s any neighborhoods you’d prefer to stay in.

 3. Check your passport.
 Get one if you don’t have it.
 Check its validity if you do.
-Keep in mind that most places will ask you to have a passport valid for at least 6 months before the date of the trip.
+Keep in mind that most places will ask you to have a passport valid for at least 6 months from the date of the trip.

 5. Book accommodation.
 If you’re going during high season, you’ll have to be stricter with your planning, because you’ll need to book your entire stay.
 If you’re going off season (which I cannot recommend enough), then the first night or two will do if you want to keep the trip flexible.
-I always compare prices in Booking.com and Hostel World, and book my chosen accommodation through the cheapest one.
+I always compare prices in Booking.com and Hostel World, and book my chosen accommodation through them.

 6. Book activities.
 Again, if you’re visiting during peak season, you want to make sure your preferred activity is not sold out.
 If you’re going off season, then you have to let them know you’re coming, otherwise you might find that they don’t offer something you were looking forward to, or that the opening hours (or even days) are reduced.
 If you’re traveling during shoulder season, you should be fine without booking in advance, unless it’s an extremely popular destination.
 I can recommend checking Get Your Guide out for a myriad of alternatives on tours and activities.